SercoSPA/CLEOPE/Trials/readme.md

  - 🌱 Land/Water monitoring applications
  - 🏭 Atmospheric monitoring applications

 both using Sentinels and Copernicus Services products.

+*Please note that the examples detailed below are mostly based on historical datasets, sensed in a specific period of analysis.
+ONDA keeps online the last month of data, available to all registered users for download (via the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) or via the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/)).
+Thus users may find these products offline, not immediately available for download.
+These products should first be retrieved and the [ORDER trial notebook](#order) can be helpful in such a purpose.*

 ## S1 trial notebook
 <a id="s1"></a>